dencoseca/laptop-setup/README.md

 # laptop-setup

-sacrifice a goat to Poseidon for a safe journey
+sacrifice a goat to Poseidon for safe passage

 ```shell
 xcode-select --install